-For more than forty years, Gary Smaby’s artistic eye has peered through a camera lens; capturing memorable images that run the gamut from classic portraiture to experimental new media.
+For more than fifty years, Gary Smaby’s artistic eye has peered through a camera lens; capturing memorable images that run the gamut from classic portraiture to experimental new media.
 He has trained his lens on an eclectic range of subjects: from legendary rock stars and Nobel laureates to breathtaking landscapes from the Himalaya to the Serengeti.
 His acclaimed body of photographic work has been variously featured on gallery walls, album jackets, posters and in publications like The New Yorker.

 Over the same span, Smaby became an internationally known and oft-quoted observer on the leading edge of science and technology; most notably in the fields of supercomputing, computer graphics, scientific visualization and computer animation.
 He has served as an advisor to some of the world’s premier research institutions including IBM’s TJ Watson Research Laboratory and AT&T’s Bell Laboratory.
 In 1997, Smaby was invited to present a Colloquium lecture at NASA’s Langley Research Center.